Economic history of Somalia

 Economic history of Somalia is related to the development of Somalia's economy in the last two centuries.

-The colonial economy
+Colonial economy

 The colonial era did not spark foreign economic investment despite the competition of two major European powers in the area of present-day Somalia.
 Italy controlled southern Somalia; Britain northern Somalia, especially the coastal region.
 Italian parliamentary opposition restricted any government activity in Somalia for years after European treaties recognized Italian claims.